percona/pmm/docs/how-to/secure.md

 pmm-admin status
 ```

+!!! tip alert alert-success "Tip"
-> **Tip** You can gain an extra level of security by keeping PMM Server isolated from the internet, if possible.
+    You can gain an extra level of security by keeping PMM Server isolated from the internet, if possible.

 ## SSL encryption